Time-constrained iterative workflow

 We track our iterations’ progress and tasks on GitHub with this project board.

-An iteration starts with a first planning meeting that is scheduled well in advance, for between 1-2 hours and (preferably) right after the previous iteration’s debrief and retrospective.
+An iteration starts with a first planning meeting that is scheduled well in advance, for between 30-45 minutes and either right after the previous iteration’s debrief and retrospective or in the morning of the next day (to give a bit of break between meetings).
 Preferably this meeting is in person.
-The aim of the meeting to discuss and plan the specifics of the iteration.
+The aim of the meeting is to discuss and plan the specifics of the iteration.

 Note